 AROC is short for Aeronautical Radio Operator Certificate.
 It is the certification that at a person will need in order to transmit on an airband radio in Australia.

 Why do I need an AROC

 Need?
 Well that will depend on what type of operations you plan on doing with your drone.
 In certain circumstances it will be a requirement.
-If you hold a Remote Pilot’s Licence (or Controller’s Certificate) then we would recommend you gain AROC certification and utilise the very powerful tool that is an Airband radio.
+If you hold a Remote Pilot’s Licence (or Controller’s Certificate) then we would recommend you obtain AROC certification and utilise the very powerful tool that is an airband radio.

 How much does it cost?

 We delivery the AROC as part of our RePL course FREE!